entropicnoise/MiniMax-H3-Combined-Image-And-Reference-to-Video/README.md

 <img width="376" height="363" alt="image" src="https://github.com/user-attachments/assets/70492cc2-a130-485a-bbb0-eac9dcd695a2" />

 ## Features

-### 1 frame length for "to image" workflows

-With length parameter set to 1 frame and 1-frame Minimax H3 VAE for image workflows, it can be used in "to image" workflows (MiniMax H3: T2I, REF2I, I2I).

 ### Combined image + reference conditioning

 The node combines the two main MiniMax H3 conditioning styles: